nats-io/nats.ex/README.md

 As of this commit, the [latest benchmark on a 16-core server](https://gist.github.com/mmmries/08fe44fdd47a6f8838936f41170f270a) shows that you can make 170k+ req/sec or up to 192MB/sec.

-The `bench/*.exs` files also contain some straight-line single-cpu performance tests.
+The `bench/*.exs` files also contain some straight-line single-CPU performance tests.
-As of this commit my 2018 macbook pro shows.
+As of this commit my 2018 MacBook pro shows.

 |               | ips      | average   | deviation | median |
 | ------------- | -------- | --------- | --------- | ------ |